 5. Take an Architectural Tour.
 LB Heritage promotes public knowledge of historical and architectural buildings.
 Tickets run $5 to $40 for non-members.
 Members start at $40 and feature exclusive tours.
 Tel: 562-493-7019

 6. Visit the Flea Market.
 Cost: $6.00 from 6:30 AM to 2:00 PM, Early Bird Admission: $12.00 from 5:30 AM - 6:30 AM.
-Kids under 12 get in FREE.
+Kids under 12 no charge.
 No Pets.
-Free Parking.
 Reviewers claim it to be the Best of Los Angeles.
 Find vintage furniture spanning several decades, glassware, games, or toys.
 It goes down on the 3rd Sunday of each Month.
-Parking is free but arrive early.
+Park at no cost but arrive early.

 Veterans Stadium, 4901 E. Conant St. Tel: (323) 655-5703.

 7. Take an Education Harbor Cruise.
 Cost: $15 Adults / $7 kids (5-12 years).
 Choose either a 1 hour educational tour of Los Angeles or the harbor.
 Visit over 50 points.
 Spirit Cruises.
 Two Locations.
 (310) 548-8080.
 Hours: 10 am to 5pm.